 Aligni provides a richer context for contacts.
 For example, contacts get their own address, phone numbers, and email addresses within Aligni and each contact can be associated with one vendor (an account manager, for example) and one or more manufacturers (sales reps).
 Because of all this new data, you’ll probably want to review imported contacts.

-Units are converted.
+Units of Measure are converted.

 Inventory is converted to a generic inventory location.

 Purchase orders are converted.
 Please note the following: